-Starting in Summer 2020, I began teaching small T’ai Chi classes in Prospect Park, now on Zoom for the Winter.
+Starting in Summer 2020, I began teaching small T’ai Chi classes in Prospect Park.
 It has turned into a weekly meeting and has had great benefits for all of us during the pandemic.
 We are learning Grand Master William C.C.
 Chen’s 60 Movement Yang Form, and a great series of Fundamental Qigongs from Master Alex Dong.

 I have been practicing T’ai Chi since 2012, and I am certified to teach the above forms, along with the Yang Sword form, Long Form, Push Hands and Competition Training.
 I have won 10 Gold Medals in competition for form and push hands at the USKSF International Tournaments in Baltimore, the New England Championships in Connecticut and the WFMAF Tournament in Long Island.
 I love this art form and also hope to teach some of the other related practices I do this summer, including Steel Mace, Indian Clubs, Sabre and more.